eaobservatory/hedwig/doc/review/external.rst

 Below the table is the form where you may enter your review.
-The exact details of this form may vary depending on the type of review, but for an external review it will typically consist of a text area for your comments followed by a numerical rating.
+The exact details of this form may vary depending on the type of review, but for an external review it will typically consist of one or more text areas for your comments followed by a numerical rating.

 You will be able to view the proposal and return to edit